karanthakakr04/devops-bootcamp-exercises/7 - Container with Docker/chapter7-exercises.md

     ```

 - [ ] Task 2: Create an environment file for production
-  - Create a new file named `.env.prod` or `credentials.env.prod` in the same directory as the `compose.yaml` file.
+  - Create a new file named `credentials.env.prod` in the same directory as the `compose.yaml` file.
   - Add the necessary environment variables and their corresponding values to the file.
-  - Example:

    ```bash
    MYSQL_ROOT_PASSWORD=your_root_password